stergios97/Machine-learning-for-Named-Entity-Recognition-and-Classification-/README.md

-# Machine learning for Named Entity Recognition and Classification (A project in the context of "Machine Learning for NLP" course)
+# Machine learning for Named Entity Recognition and Classification (A project in the context of "Machine Learning for NLP" course.)

 ## Overview